‘Can test’ can save lives

-These seven videos, which UK P&I Club Loss Prevention has produced in partnership with global cargo experts Minton Treharne & Davis (MTD), explain what a can test is and what it looks like in practice.
+These videos, which UK P&I Club Loss Prevention team have produced in partnership with global cargo experts Minton Treharne & Davis (MTD), explain what a can test is and what it looks like in practice.

 You may also be interested in:

 QCR Spring 2021: Evergreen Marine (UK) Limited v.
 Nautical Challenge Ltd (Ever Smart c/w Alexandra I) UKSC 6